 Have questions about COVID-19 and how it's affecting campus?
 Read our Frequently Asked Questions to find the answers to them.

-Academic programs in both the Colleges of Osteopathic Medicine and Health and Human Services have transitioned to online instruction.
-Campus is closed to all students at this time.
+Academic programs in both the Colleges of Osteopathic Medicine and Health and Human Services have transitioned to online instruction for didactic courses.
+Lab classes are now in-person.

-Some clinical rotations have been suspended, and others are delayed.
-Students should work DIRECTLY with their clinical coordinators and program directors to discuss the status of their program and to address any questions or concerns.
+Many clinical rotations have resumed.
+Students should work DIRECTLY with their clinical coordinators and program directors to discuss the status of their rotations and to address any questions or concerns.

-The campus is currently closed to all non-essential employees.
 Please contact your immediate supervisor to see what, if any, arrangements can be made to obtain the needed items.
 Do not come to campus without receiving prior authorization from University administration.
-Unauthorized personnel will not be allowed access to campus.

-Yes, there are payroll continuity plans for ensuring employees will continue to receive their pay during the 30-day campus closure.
+Yes, there are payroll continuity plans for ensuring employees will continue to receive their pay.
 There will be no change for employees with direct deposit.
 Employees who have payroll checks issued to them will receive them by mail.

 We understand that as the COVID situation continues to evolve, you may find yourself increasingly concerned about dependent care, personal finances or even your family’s preparedness to whether the storm.
 If so, rest assured you’re not alone.
 Remember, your Employee Assistance Program (EAP) is here to provide you and your household members support during challenging times.
 This includes students, faculty, and staff.